pk910/dynamic-ssz/README.md

 # Dynamic SSZ (dynssz)

-Dynamic SSZ (`dynssz`) is a Go library designed to provide flexible and dynamic SSZ encoding/decoding for Ethereum data structures.
-It stands out by using runtime reflection to handle serialization and deserialization of types with variable field sizes, enabling it to support a wide range of Ethereum presets beyond the mainnet. `dynssz` integrates with `fastssz` to leverage static type information for encoding/decoding when possible, but its primary advantage lies in its ability to adapt to dynamic field sizes that are not well-suited to static code generation methods.
+Dynamic SSZ (`dynssz`) is a Go library designed to provide flexible and dynamic SSZ encoding/decoding for any Go data structures.
+It stands out by using runtime reflection to handle serialization and deserialization of types with variable field sizes, enabling it to support dynamic specifications and configurations.
+While commonly used with Ethereum data structures and presets (mainnet, minimal, custom), it works with any SSZ-compatible types. `dynssz` integrates with `fastssz` to leverage static type information for encoding/decoding when possible, but its primary advantage lies in its ability to adapt to dynamic field sizes that are not well-suited to static code generation methods.

 `dynssz` is designed to bridge the gap between the efficiency of static SSZ encoding/decoding and the flexibility required for handling dynamic data structures.
 It achieves this through a hybrid approach that combines the best of both worlds: leveraging `fastssz` for static types and dynamically processing types with variable sizes.

 ## Benefits

-- **Flexibility**: Supports Ethereum data structures beyond mainnet presets, accommodating custom and dynamic specifications.
+- **Flexibility**: Supports any SSZ-compatible data structures with custom and dynamic specifications, not limited to Ethereum types.
 - **Hybrid Efficiency**: Balances the efficiency of static processing with the flexibility of dynamic handling, optimizing performance where possible.
 - **Developer-Friendly**: Simplifies the handling of SSZ data for developers by abstracting the complexity of dynamic data processing.
+- **General Purpose**: Works with any Go types that follow SSZ serialization rules, making it suitable for various applications beyond blockchain.

 ## Installation